UnitedCTF/UnitedCTF2024/challenges/web/lostandfound/solution/README.md

 228d792 HEAD@{5}: commit (initial): Initial commit
 ```

-We can see that there was a commit named `Gave balloon` but it was overwritten by a rebase.
+We can see that there was a commit named `Gave balloon` but it was overwritten by a rebase to `228d792` (the "Initial commit" commit).

 We can return to that lost commit by running the command `git checkout 1a8c97a`.